divakar1983b/LendingClub/README.md

 ## OBJECTIVE
 - Identify the driving factors (or driver variables) behind loan default.

+## LOAN DATASET
+All the loans processed fall into the following category.
+- Fully paid: Applicant has fully paid the loan (the principal and the interest rate)
+- Current: Applicant is in the process of paying the instalments, i.e. the tenure of the loan is not yet completed.
+These candidates are not labelled as 'defaulted'.
+- Charged-off: Applicant has not paid the instalments in due time for a long period of time, i.e. he/she has defaulted on the loan

 ## FINDINGS
 - Conclusion 1 from the analysis